Mukul-conf/ANZ-AI-Days/Confluent: Data Streaming 101 - Kafka, Connect, Schemas/README.md

 2. Delete the Redshift sink connector by navigating to **Connectors** in the navigation panel, clicking your connector name, then clicking the trash can icon in the upper right and entering the connector name to confirm the deletion.

-3. Delete the mongoDB Atlas source connector by navigating to **Connectors** under Cluster in the navigation panel, clicking your connector name, then clicking the trash can icon in the upper right and entering the connector name to confirm the deletion.
+3. Delete the Datagen source connectors by navigating to **Connectors** under Cluster in the navigation panel, clicking your connector name, then clicking the trash can icon in the upper right and entering the connector name to confirm the deletion.

 4. Delete the Cluster by going to the **Settings** tab and then selecting **Delete cluster**